No-till Gardening for a Resilient Future

 Access notes

 All classes will take place at Astarte Farm which is located at 123 West St. in Hadley, MA.
 Please park on West St. on the common (there will be a sign out) and walk into the farm along a gravel driveway.
 The walk is pretty even, with some potholes, and it is about 150 yards from the parking location to the picnic table where we will gather for each class.
 The class will take place mostly in one section of the farm, but there will be times we will walk around the 3 acre farm.
 Parking closer to the picnic table is possible, just reach out to Rose at gardening4thefuture@gmail.com to arrange that option.
 There is a composting toilet available.
 Bring your own water and snack and folding chair if that is desired.
-Masks are welcome, but not required.
+When we meet inside (usually in February and March) participants are asked to wear masks so that immunocompromised participants can attend.
+When we meet outside, masks are welcome, but not required.
 Classes will be taught in a participatory, circle-based style and there will be lots of hands-on learning.

 We will begin each class with solo time on the land, and you can expect a check-in each class about how everyone’s projects are going, discussion from readings sent out between classes, as well as hands on learning and observation throughout.
 There will always be plenty of time for questions and for participants to share the knowledge they are bringing.
 Reach out to Rose at gardening4thefuture@gmail.com with any other access questions and/or needs.